cezarykluczynski/qunit-desktop-notifications/README.md

 Development
 ===========
-If you would like to participate in development of this plugin install repository:
+If you would like to participate in development of this plugin, fork this repository, clone it, then install locally:

 ```sh
 npm install --global bower grunt-cli selenium-standalone@latest